By: Team F11-1 Since: March 2020 Licence: MIT

 |

-executes the user input of update n/apple cal/52 p/2 c/14 f/1", using `CalgoParser
+Step 1: LogicManager executes the user input of update n/apple cal/52 p/2 c/14 f/1", using `CalgoParser to realise this is

-command and creates a new UpdateCommandParser
+an update command and creates a new UpdateCommandParser object.

-then parses the arguments provided by CalgoParser
+Step 2: UpdateCommandParser then parses the arguments provided by CalgoParser with the parse method.

-During this parsing process, UpdateCommandParser
+During this parsing process, UpdateCommandParser calls the covertToTitleCase method on the Name argument, converting it

 to proper case.